-This past fall I had a wonderful sabbatical as I drove west on my own to draw at fifteen national and state parks.
+In the fall of 2014, I had a wonderful sabbatical as I drove west on my own to draw at fifteen national and state parks.
 I created dozens of small works on site and then larger works later in my studio.
-This work is from Dead Horse Point State Park in Moab, Utah, one of several new parks I discovered.
+This work is from the Grand Canyon.

 My works are pastel on paper inspired by landscapes that I have visited over the past three to four decades.
 I think of them as “experiential” landscapes because they reflect my personal experience in these places: out west, abroad or in my own back yard with my children.
 Although the outlines look simple, I often rework those shapes and lines until they are just right, playing a good deal with negative spaces.
 Then I apply up to twenty layers of pastel, rubbed by hand until smooth.
 Then I redo the lines, often more freely than the first time.
 I am interested in lines working as contour, texture and energy all at once while the layered colors also move in their own way.

 I am having technical difficulties putting sizes and prices into this website.
 Please write me at firstname.lastname@example.org for prices and availability.
 These unframed works are not expensive and most are available.
 The smaller works, often from a “walk and draw” experience, c. *10″ x 13″ are about $150 while the larger, studio works at *26″ x *31″ are $650.